 The BIA approved his approval, sending the matter back to the immigration judge not only to reweigh the merits of his request for cancellation of removal, but also to review evidence about his possible citizenship status.

 Obtaining evidence to prove an immigration claim is often akin to finding a needle in a haystack.

 Much like the case of Lorenzo Palma.

-Clients often wonder why I question them about the immigration status of their grandparents during my first case consultation with them – especially when their parents never claimed U.S. citizenship.
+Almost all clients, when they first visit my immigration and naturalization law office, wonder why I question them about the immigration history of their grandparents during their initial case consultation – especially when their parents never claimed U.S. citizenship.

 Palma’s 18 month detention ordeal in an immigration jail illustrates why such answers are sometimes critical.

 U.S. Citizen Released After 18 Months in Houston Immigration Jail

 Ever since immigration judge Saul Greenstein flagged the possibility that Mr. Palma, 39, unbeknownst to himself, might have acquired U.S. citizenship from his mother, who, born in Mexico in 1948, unbeknownst to herself, might have acquired it from her father, the family had been on a scavenger hunt to find evidence the government already had to prove Lorenzo’s maternal grandfather Lazaro Palma was born in the United States and resided there 10 years, five of which were after the age of 16.